orsonteodoro/oiledmachine-overlay/README.md

 Here is an example of what I mean.

-*www-client/firefox - 32 bit only builds on a AMD64 machine.
+*www-client/firefox - 32 bit only builds on an AMD64 machine.
 You can still build the 64 bit version.

-*www-client/chromium - 32 bit only builds on a AMD64 machine.
+*www-client/chromium - 32 bit only builds on an AMD64 machine.
 You can still build the 64 bit version.
+You need to upgrade www-plugins/chrome-binary-plugins with the same bitness in order for flash to work.

+*www-plugins/chrome-binary-plugins - 32 only builds on an AMD64 machine.

 *net-libs/webkit-gtk - 32 bit only builds on a AMD64 machine.
 You can still build the 64 bit version.
 FTLJIT enabled webkit.
 FTLJIT is disabled on the main Gentoo overlay.
 (FTLJIT needs testing).
 If you have a JavaScript algorithm or use case that calls a function 100,000+ executions then you should use this ebuild.